bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

   end
 end
 ```

+Above, we've defined our mutation to accept an argument `input`, which is the input type that was defined for this mutation.
+We also defined that the mutation returns an object containing two fields:
+ - `task_list`, which is the `TaskList` record that was created
+ - `errors`, which is a list of error messages

+**NOTE**: We defined `task_list` as being nullable!
+This is because we don't want to return the `TaskList` if it's invalid.
+If the create operation fails, a list of `errors` will be returned, and the `task_list` property will be `null`.

 #### Error Handling in Mutations
 Note how our mutation includes an `errors` field, which is an Array of Strings.